Chinese government interference in Canada: Operation of Chinese police stations in Canada

 While there is no official Chinese police presence on Canadian soil, several reports and allegations have surfaced regarding the presence of clandestine Chinese police stations in Canada.
 Among these are claims that Chinese law enforcement officials have been conducting unofficial operations within Canadian borders, targeting Chinese nationals and Canadian citizens alike.

 Clandestine Chinese police stations were reported to operate in Vancouver, Montreal, and Toronto.
 They could be used to intimidate, monitor, and control the Chinese community in Canada, potentially infringing upon their rights and freedoms.
 Furthermore, there have been claims by the Canadian Security Intelligence Service (CSIS) that Chinese law enforcement officers have been operating under the guise of Chinese community organizations or businesses in Canada, further blurring the lines between legitimate community support and potential foreign government influence.
-Chinese foreign ministry spokesperson Mao Ning described the outposts as "service stations" for Chinese abroad, and accuses Canada of "smearing".
+Chinese foreign ministry spokesperson Mao Ning described the outposts as "service stations" for Chinese abroad, and accused Canada of "smearing".

 Prime Minister Justin Trudeau responded to the reports in March 2023 by saying that "we've known about the (presence of) Chinese police stations across the country for many months, and we are making sure that the RCMP is following up on it and that our intelligence services take it seriously."

-In 2023, the Royal Canadian Mounted Police (RCMP) was reported to be investigating the activities of two alleged Chinese police stations in Quebec: one in Montreal, and the other in nearby Brossard.
-The RCMP are also investigating the activities of alleged Chinese police stations in Vancouver and the Greater Toronto Area.
+In 2023, the Royal Canadian Mounted Police (RCMP) was reported to be investigating the activities of two alleged Chinese police stations in Quebec: one in Montreal and the other in nearby Brossard.
+The RCMP is also investigating the activities of alleged Chinese police stations in Vancouver and the Greater Toronto Area.

 While the US has already conducted arrests over Chinese police stations operating on its territory, no closures or arrests of overseas police station personnel have taken place in Canada.
 The lack of a foreign agents registry, as exists in the US, UK, and Australia, is cited as being a major impediment to enforcement against Chinese police stations operating in Canada.

 Two Chinese community groups in the Montreal area have declared they will sue the RCMP if they do not apologize for their accusations of them hosting secret Chinese police stations, and are seeking CAN$2.5 million in damages.
 Maryse Lapointe, the groups' lawyer, called the allegations false and defamatory.
-Mei Chiu, coordinator of the Chinatown roundtable in Montreal, criticized the RCMP's investigation on these groups for not even asking to talk to the employees, and only interviewing the board members.
+Mei Chiu, coordinator of the Chinatown roundtable in Montreal, criticized the RCMP's investigation of these groups for not even asking to talk to the employees, and only interviewing the board members.
 The groups say they have lost government funding, forcing them to cut back programs such as French language education and support of victims of domestic violence.
 The RCMP stated broadly: "It is important to note that some of the activity the RCMP is investigating is occurring at locations where other legitimate services to the Chinese Canadian Community are being offered."